 6.2 Relations with managers and colleagues

-Gjensidige aims to create a positive, stimulating and enthusiastic working environment.
+Gjensidige aims to create a diverse, positive, stimulating and enthusiastic working environment.
 Trust, respect, cooperation with and openness in relation to managers and colleagues are fundamental to achieving this goal.
 All Gjensidige’s employees have a responsibility for helping to create a good working environment.

 6.3 Duty of secrecy

 Employees have a duty of secrecy in relation to business matters and matters of a private nature relating to customers, employees and others that they become aware of in connection with the performance of their work for the Group.
 This duty applies unless they are legally obliged to disclose the information or are obliged or urged to report such matters pursuant to these ethical rules.
 The duty of secrecy does not only apply in relation to third parties, but also between the companies in the Group.

 The duty of secrecy applies in relation to colleagues, advisers, family members and others, unless the party entitled to confidentiality has expressly consented to the disclosure.
 The CFO or a person authorised by the CFO may, in specific cases concerning financial matters, consent to the disclosure.